 Rowing, one of the oldest Olympic sports, is enjoyed by millions of people each year.
 Its popularity has risen due to the rowing focus found in CrossFit—and TV cameos like House of Cards!
-The low-impact nature of rowing, coupled with its low rating of perceived exertion (how hard the activity feels), makes it a great cross-training option for exercisers of any age or ability.
+The low-impact nature of the rowing machine, coupled with its low rating of perceived exertion (how hard the activity feels), makes it a great cross-training option for exercisers of any age or ability.

 A major benefit of rowing is the emphasis on the motions we typically neglect in daily life, such as the opening of the chest, strengthening of the entire backside of the body, and core stability.
 The rowing motion can help strengthen and stretch muscles necessary to combat prolonged sitting and poor posture prevalent in today’s society.